div3107/Stegg/README.md

 ![Example](example.gif)

-In the example above, we encode the message "OpenAI" into an image using StealthySteg.
+In the example above, we encode the message "Hello World" into an image using Stegg.

 ## Contributing